0r4n63Ju1c3/CapStone-/README.rst

 =============

 This is the main repository that we are using for our CapStone project.
-The goal of the project is to compare the encryption standard `ascon`_.
-The performance metrics used are listed below.
-To accurately gauge the the performance, the performance metric for no encryption and AES are also provided in the repo.
+The goal of the project is to measure the performance of `Ascon`_.
+To accurately gauge the performance, Ascon is compared with AES and plaintext.

 Performance Metrics
 -------------------